 When to visit Matera

 Matera is a fantastic destination year round, but keep in mind that it tends to get cold during the winter months, and terribly hot in the summer.
 I visited in October and thought the weather was perfect to explore the city and enjoy staying out.

-GOOD TO KNOW: The local Saint Patron celebrations are held on July 2, so the week around that day is by far the busiest in town.
+The local Saint Patron celebrations are held on July 2, so that week is by far the busiest in town.
 If you plan to visit at that time of year, make sure to book your accommodation well in advance!